CANNON BEACH + HAYSTACK

 Capture all the rich colors of an Oregon summer sunset at Cannon Beach.
-First, we'll venture up to Ecola State Park for a sweeping landscape from a classic viewpoint.
-Then we'll spend time searching through the tidepools around Haystack for intricate detail shots of marine life at low tide.
-And finally we'll shoot golden hour landscapes on the south side of the rock and finally magic hour on the north side of the rock.
+First, we'll spend time exploring the tipepools of Haystack Rock, capturing the intricate details of marine life at low tide.
+Then we'll shoot golden hour landscapes on the south side of the rock and finally magic hour on the north side of the rock.